espressif/esp-sr/acoustic_algorithm/README.md

 ### Overview

 Single-channel speech enhancement.
-If multiple mics are available with the board, MAP is recommened for noise suppression.
+If multiple mics are available with the board, MASE is recommened for noise suppression.

 ### API Reference